TNTran92/bitsandbytes/README.md

 pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.0 Install this packge python3 -m pip install ./bitsandbytes.tar.gz

+## ROCM Installation
+Only Ubuntu 22.04 was tested on.
+Windows WSL have not been tested on.
+Windows is not supported at this time.

+For instruction on installing ROCM, check https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/install-overview.html

 # Original text from bitsandbytes repo